Taqib/S3_With_TF/READEME.md

 **Key Features of S3 Bucket Versioning:

 --Enabled: All versions of objects are stored.

 --Suspended: Stops accruing new versions, but existing versions remain.

+**Step 1: Setting Up Terraform Configuration:

+#Install AWS CLI

+Before proceeding, ensure that the AWS CLI is installed on your local machine.
+Follow the instructions below based on your operating system.

+**Configure AWS CLI

+#After installing the AWS CLI, configure it with the necessary credentials.
+Run the following command and follow the prompts to configure it:

+--aws configure